-Or keep it simple and drizzle them with lemon butter, then sprinkle with sea salt and freshly ground black pepper.
+Or keep it simple and drizzle these little bundles with lemon butter, then sprinkle with sea salt and freshly ground black pepper.
 Garnish with lemon slices for extra squeezes.

-If you have leftovers, refrigerate them within two hours to avoid bacteria forming.
+If you have leftover bean bundles, refrigerate them within two hours to avoid bacteria forming.
 You can reheat them in a skillet with a little butter or oil, just until heated through.

 🍽 Serving suggestions

 And for a super simple but spectacular finale to your meal, serve this 2-ingredient Affogato Coffee Dessert!

 When you make these vegetarian green bean bundles, please leave a comment and a rating and let me know how they turned out for you.
 Thanks in advance!

 This post was originally published in 2018.
 I've updated it with extra information and photos to make it more helpful.

 Vegetarian Green Bean Bundles with Garlic Butter

 - 1 lb green beans, about 48 beans

 - 1 med red bell pepper